 With respect to the information relating to you that ends up in our possession, and recognising that it is your choice to provide us with your personally identifiable information, please be aware that you have the following data protection rights:

-- The right to be informed about the personal data BPC Recruitment processes on you;
+- The right to be informed about the personal data BPC Digital processes on you;

-- The right of access to the personal data BPC Recruitment processes on you;
+- The right of access to the personal data BPC Digital processes on you;

 - The right to rectification of your personal data;